Armen Sarkissian: Presidency

 In January 2022, Sarkissian resigned as President, issuing a strongly-worded statement in which he called attention to Armenia's "paradoxical situation, where the President performs the functions of the guarantor of statehood having no real tools" and described the country as a "parliamentary republic in shape, but not in content".
 Sarkissian said Armenians were being forced to live:

 In a peculiar reality where the President cannot influence issues related to war and peace.
 In a reality where he cannot veto those bills that he considers inappropriate for the state and people.
 In a reality where the President's capabilities are not perceived as an advantage for the state but are viewed as a threat to various political groups.
 In a reality where the President cannot use a crucial part of his potential to solve systemic domestic and foreign policy issues.
 In a reality where the world appears to be a zone of constant turbulence and the President does not have the constitutional tools to help his country.
 In a reality where the head of state and sometimes even his family become targets for attacks by various political groups… I thought it thoroughly and decided to resign as the President of the Republic of Armenia after almost four years of active work.
 This step of mine is entirely non-emotional and comes from a certain logic.
 In the current challenging period for the state and the nation, the President does not have the necessary tools to influence the fundamental processes in domestic and foreign policy.

-Two days after Sarkissian's resignation, the Organised Crime and Corruption Reporting Project alleged that Sarkissian possessed a St. Kitts and Nevis passport.
+Days after Sarkissian's resignation and the publication of the real reasons of his resignation (see above), the Organised Crime and Corruption Reporting Project alleged that Sarkissian possessed a St. Kitts and Nevis passport.
 Under Armenian law, the president is not allowed to hold dual citizenship.
 Sarkissian denied that his decision was connected with the OCCRP report, which was published after he had left office.
 He explained that he had made a historic investment of $500,000 in a luxury hotel in St. Kitts and Nevis, which has conferred citizenship on foreign investors under a "citizenship-by-investment" programme since 1984.
 Sarkissian clarified that he had renounced his right to citizenship under the programme.